Baby lying on its mother's arm

 Is your once-sleepy baby suddenly wide awake at night?
 If your 4-month-old was settling well but is now waking frequently during the night and struggling to fall back asleep, it might be what some call a 4-month sleep regression.
-Keep reading to uncover what a 4-month sleep regression is, its causes and signs, and practical tips to navigate this phase.
+It's a normal but frustrating part of infant development.

 • At around 4 months old, your little one will likely experience significant changes to their sleep patterns, resulting in frequent night awakenings.